Aghassi/aghassi.github.io/_posts/2015-09-18-many-emails-to-one.md

 1. Log into your main Gmail account.
 The one you want to check every time you want to check your email.
 2. Click on the gear icon (top right as of this writing) and click `Settings`
 3. Click on the `Accounts and Imports` tab.
 4. In the `Send email as` area, you will see a couple of options.
 You will want to do the following: Under `When replying to messages` select "Reply from same address the message was sent to".
 Next, click `Add another email address you own`.
 In my experience, I have been only able to get Gmail addresses to work with this (I haven't tried Outlook, but I did have iCloud and couldn't get it to login).
 Follow the prompts and setup your alias.
 You can leave the "use as alias" option checked.
+If you check it to "send as alias" your email will say "from address *via* some address".
+I recommend not doing this.

 Now that we have done that, you are set to forward your email to your primary email (once we have the email coming in, we can respond with no issues since we added the aliases).